-Figure 14c displays the results of the thermogravimetric study of the O-CMCS-based superabsorbent polymer (OCMCS-SAP).
+Figure 14c displays the results of the thermogravimetric study of the O-CMCS-based superabsorbent polymer (O-CMCS-SAP).
 There were four spots of thermal deterioration found.
-Due to the loss of water in the OCMCS-SAP, the weight loss below 220°C (peaking at 195°C) was the initial step.
-The breakdown of the polymer's internal groups and branches following graft polymerization resulted in the second stage, which took place between 220°C and 300°C (peaking at 260°C).
-The third stage was brought on by the breakdown of the carboxymethyl group in the graft copolymer between 300°C and 440°C (peaking at 402°C).
-The weight loss at this high temperature range suggested that this was the temperature range for polymer chain degradation, as the final reduction stage took place above 440°C (peaking at 483°C).
+Due to the loss of water in the O-CMCS-SAP, the weight loss of 12.35% below 220°C (peaking at 195°C) was the initial step.
+The breakdown of the polymer's internal groups and branches following graft polymerization resulted in the second stage, which took place between 220°C and 300°C (peaking at 260°C), and the reduction of 20.24%.
+The third stage was brought on by the breakdown of the carboxymethyl group in the graft copolymer between 300°C and 440°C (peaking at 402°C, 40.64%).
+The weight loss at this high temperature range suggested that this was the temperature range for polymer chain degradation, as the final reduction stage took place above 440°C (peaking at 483°C, 26.77%)23.
 The chitosan-derived grafted superabsorbent (O-CMCS) was shown to have a comparatively high degradation temperature based on the results of thermogravimetric analysis (TGA).

 Figure 14.
-TGA results of CS-DD2, O-CMCS, and OCMCS-SAP
+TGA results of CS-DD2, O-CMCS, and O-CMCS-SAP

-3.4 Examination of OCMCS-SAP's bio-degradability over time in a soil setting by 0.91% from before swelling, while the sample after swelling shows a phenomena of mass increase, going up by 1.06%.
-The reason for this is that the material hasn't expanded entirely before burial, thus it's perfectly normal for it to gain bulk after burial.
-However, after the first week, the material's bulk can be reduced more easily.
-This is because of the influence of the soil's micro-organisms and the temperature environment.
+3.4 Examination of OCMCS-SAP's bio-degradability over time in a soil setting

+In the soil environment, O-CMCS-SAP's bio-degradability over certain time intervals throughout four weeks is shown in Figure 15 and Table 1.
+As demonstrated throughout the course of the four weeks of the study, the mass of O-CMCS-SAP samples generally tends to increase slightly in the first week and after decrease significantly to the end of experiment for both unadsorbed and adsorbed states.
+The reason for this was that the modified chitosan has many functional groups and they easily associated with ions presented soil such as Ca^{2+} , Mg^{2+} , PO_4^{3-} .
+However, after the first week, the material was reduced more appreciably.
+This is because of the influence of the soil's microorganisms and the temperature environment.
 These elements have helped to create the conditions necessary for the substance to break down in the soil.
 The biodegradability of the material rose more than it had during the survey weeks.
-In particular, the pre-swelling sample lost 0.57% of its initial mass, but the post-swelling sample started the biodegradation cycle in the second week and decomposed roughly 0.76% of its starting mass (5 g) by the fourth week.
-Even though the dry soil survey period was brief, it was sufficient for the material to continue biodegrading in an arid environment while still guaranteeing the ability to supply water to plants under challenging environmental circumstances.
+In particular, the dried sample began to decompose in the second week, and lost 35% compared to its initial mass at the end of the test, but the swollen sample started the biodegradation cycle in the second week and decomposed roughly 24% of its starting mass (5 g) by the fourth week.
+Even though the arid soil survey period was brief, it was sufficient for the material to continue biodegrading in an arid environment while still guaranteeing the ability to supply water to plants under challenging environmental circumstances.
 This is seen by the material's mass not declining too rapidly over time.